Jayson-Fong/Khaopiak/README.md

 > Khaopiak is in active, heavy development.
 This guide will be updated at a later time when the project becomes more
 > stable.

-1. Run `wrangler dev` to start a local instance of the API.
+1. Run `npx wrangler dev` to start a local instance of the API.
 2. Open `http://localhost:8787/api` in your browser to see the Swagger interface where you can try the endpoints.
 3. Changes made in the `src/` folder will automatically trigger the server to reload, you only need to refresh the Swagger interface.